 Owen Barder, Senior Fellow and Director for Europe

-Jenny Kendra is the Special Assistant to Owen Barder, Senior Fellow and Director for Europe.
+Jenny is the Institutional Advancement Coordinator for Europe.
+Jenny supports the outreach and institutional advancement team in D.C., and works closely with the Europe office in all fundraising activities, managing the events series in the UK and overseas.
 She is a graduate from Edinburgh University with an MA (Hons) in English Language and Spanish for which her thesis covered non-native language attitudes to different varieties of English.
 Jenny spent ten months collecting data in Buenos Aires, Argentina, teaching English to school children and as a translator before becoming a skills and research assistant at Newcastle University medical school.
 She went on to work for the UK Foreign and Commonwealth Office in the Protocol directorate as a Ceremonial Officer, overseeing and managing several events of national significance.
-Jenny supports the work of the Europe office and helps to manage events in the UK.

-Alice Lépissier coordinates the Europe Beyond Aid initiative and supports Alex Cobham on the Illicit Financial Flows initiative.
-She also supports the research of senior fellow Owen Barder and works on a climate change mitigation policy proposal.
-She previously served as a consultant on climate-change adaptation and interned at the African Secretariat of the International Council for Local Environmental Initiatives (ICLEI) in Cape Town.
+Alice Lépissier works with Alex Cobham on the development impact of illicit financial flows and on effective taxation for development.
+She also works on a climate change mitigation policy proposal with Owen Barder.
+Prior to joining CGD Europe, she served as a consultant on climate-change adaptation and interned at the African Secretariat of the International Council for Local Environmental Initiatives (ICLEI) in Cape Town.
 Originally from France, Lépissier holds a BA in European politics from University College London where she spent a year abroad at the Universidad Complutense de Madrid.
-She also holds an MSc in economics and public policy from Sciences Po and École Polytechnique, and an MSc in economic history from the London School of Economics.
+She also holds a MSc in economics and public policy from Sciences Po and École Polytechnique, and a MSc in economic history from the London School of Economics.

 Rita Perakis, Program Associate